-5.1 Designing the Naturalistic Experiment
+4.1 Designing the Naturalistic Experiment

 To design our experiment, we first identify instances in which Obama or Romney uttered identical or near-identical statements on the campaign trail.
 We began by comparing every 10-word sequence in the corpus to every other 10-word sequence in the corpus.
-This is an extremely computationally intensive procedure involving roughly 90 billion pairwise comparisons.
-Accomplishing this task in an efficient manner required the development of a new text-matching algorithm.
-Briefly, we (1) propose a new distance metric based on the correlation in letter frequencies between each pairwise comparison; (2) use this metric to reformulate the string-search problem as a convolution problem; and (3) exploit the Fourier convolution theorem to sweep a single phrase over an entire target document with only a handful of mathematical operations.
-Details are provided in Appendix Section A. The chief benefit of this approach is that it is much faster-by up to 60 times, in our testing-than the current state-of-the-art computational technique for fuzzy substring matching, agrep.
+This is an extremely computationally intensive procedure involving roughly 90 billion pairwise string comparisons.
+Accomplishing this task in an efficient manner required the development of a new text-matching algorithm, which we details in Appendix Section B. Briefly, we (1) propose a new distance metric based on the correlation in letter frequencies between each pairwise comparison; (2) use this metric to reformulate the string-search problem as a convolution problem; and (3) exploit the Fourier convolution theorem to sweep a single phrase over an entire target document with only a handful of mathematical operations.
+The chief benefit of this approach is that it is much faster-by up to 60 times, in our testing-than the current state-of-the-art computational technique for fuzzy substring matching, agrep.